gympy/gympy.github.io/_posts/2016-11-4-Literature-review.md

 that behave as such; take for example the problem of trying to fit data that behaves quadratically using a linear model.

-LWR methods build upon the ideas of bayesian learning used for in linear regression models (as given by the equation below for the case of the transition dynamics).
+LWR methods build upon the ideas of Bayesian learning used for in linear regression models (as given by the equation below for the case of the transition dynamics).

 $$\label{eq:linear_regression} s_{t+1} = [s_t,a_t]^T\phi + \mathit{w}, \quad \mathit{w} \sim \mathcal{N}(0,\Sigma_\mathit{w})$$

-It does this by equipping weights to every test input that is calculated as some function of the distance between the test input and a training point.
+It does this by equipping weights to every test input that are calculated as some function of the distance between the test input and a training point.
 These functions could be gaussian shaped [@2011-deisenroth], exponential, quadratic to name a few, utilising unweighted euclidean